genn-team/genn/docs/building_networks.rst

 Variables
 ----------
-Variables can be initialised in many ways.
+Variables contain values that are individual to the members of a population and can change over time.
+They can be initialised in many ways.
+The initialisation is configured through a Python dictionary that is then passed to :meth:`.GeNNModel.add_neuron_population` or :meth:`.GeNNModel.add_synapse_population` which create the populations.

-By using the GPU to fill them with a constant value:
+To initialise variables one can use the backend, e.g. GPU, to fill them with a constant value:

 ..  code-block:: python

     ini = {"m": 0.0529324, ...}

-by copying in a sequence of values from Python:
+or copy a sequence of values from Python:

 ..  code-block:: python

     ini = {"m": np.arange(400.0), ...}

-or by using a variable initialisation snippet configured using the following function:
+or use a variable initialisation snippet returned by the following function:

 .. autofunction:: pygenn.init_var
     :noindex:

-and then used in the dictionary the same way:
+The resulting initialisation snippet can then be used in the dictionary in the usual way:

 ..  code-block:: python